microsoft/app-camp/docs/in-a-box/quiz.md

     d.
 Not sure and I'm not sure who in my org to ask

     DISCUSSION: _This is more of a survey than a quiz question.
-It's worth getting an early start in setting this up as there are legal aspects that may require approvals within an ISV's organization._
+It's worth getting an early start in setting this up as there are legal aspects that may require approvals within an ISV's organization.
+For details, please visit [What is Partner Center?](https://learn.microsoft.com/partner-center/overview?WT.mc_id=m365-58890-cxa){target="_blank"}.

 5. **Customers will be able to purchase your Teams application in:**

     a.
 App source *

     b.
-Aure Marketplace
+Aure Marketplace (* sometimes - see below)

     c.
 Microsoft Store

     d.
 Microsoft Teams App Store *

-    DISCUSSION: _Monetized Teams apps appear in App Source and the Teams App Store.
-The Windows store, and Azure Marketplace are all different ways of selling apps through Microsoft._
+    DISCUSSION: _This is a tricky question.
+Monetized Teams apps appear in App Source and the Teams App Store.
+If a SaaS offer is running on Azure, then you can purchase it in the Azure Marketplace and Azure Portal as well.
+The Windows store is for consumers and thus will not show applications for commercial customers._

 6. **Microsoft Teams can be coupled with which type of Commercial Marketplace solution?**